Cycling

 20072007

-Posts
+Pages & Posts

 I have blogged about the tech on my bikes, and some tech issues:

 • after buying a gravel bike in 2019, gravel and all-road bikes.
-My current main bike has 700c x 38 mm. tires, that I run soft enough for comfort.
+My current bike has 700c x 38 mm. tires, that I run soft enough for comfort.
 I have put on fenders and use a cycling computer.
 On bikes I owned in the past, I used a Cateye (and a Bontrager) calibrated to the wheel diameter.
-I use a basic Garmin 130 GPS now
+I use a basic Garmin 130 GPS now;

-• (2021-22) on chain wear, lubrication and replacing chains: The Bike Chains Project (List of Posts).
+• (2021-22) on chain wear, lubrication and replacing chains: The Bike Chains Project (List of Posts);

 • tires: